fallwink/LZU-Auto-COVID/README.md

 [Workflow](.github/workflows/autoreport.yml)

 ## Usage

+*PS:* If you want to use crontab on your own Linux server to execute the auto Health Report, please clone this repository and make your own shell script imitating steps in the [workflow configure files here](.github/workflows/autoreport.yml), I won't offer any guides for it.

 (It is strongly recommended that you first report your own situation by yourself before using this software so that the system's data can be initialized.
 This software will always use the `at university`, `your location`, `whether at abroad`, `abroad location` you kept in the system, and report the healthiest status.)